Lobo

 5 years ago - 36-year-old Lobo mistakes Buddy Baker for a target.
 Koriand'r, Adam Strange & Alanna help defend him.

-Keith Giffen brought the character up out of obscurity as a very deliberate pastiche of the absurd ultraviolence in modern comics. the 90's were an really weird time for comics; the industry was collapsing and sustaining itself almost entirely through collectors markets and the stories were being written almost exclusively for teenage boys.
-More specifically; teenage boys that apparently had emotional issues.
-Even now, looking at my own comic collection from that era, I see a lot of stuff that I don't think I'd be comfortable carrying in public today.
-It's a standing joke that Lobo was built to mock the rediculous ultra-violence and hyper masculinty of the time, but wound up being so popular that he was one of the worst practitioners of it.
+It's a standing joke that Lobo was built to mock the ridiculous ultra-violence and hyper masculinity of the time, but wound up being so popular that he was one of the worst practitioners of it.
 The fact is, however, that there's a rare phenomenon when something manages to simultaneously be both spoof and homage.
 In a landscape littered with violent self-serious comics Lobo never took itself seriously.
 Even as the pages were splattered with gore it never stopped winking.
 You could laugh at it, and at yourself for liking it.
-Lobo never had an ongoing series, but he was featured in several specials and miniseries, all of them absolutely hilarious.
-In many ways, Lobo was a perfect blend of the Looney Tunes madcap fun of Deadpool, the musclebound fantasy of a Frank Franzetta painting and the epic scope of a bleak sci-fi space opera, all set to a Slayer album.
-How could it possbly NOT have been awesome? |
+In many ways, Lobo was a perfect blend of the Looney Tunes madcap fun of Deadpool, the musclebound fantasy of a Frank Frazetta painting and the epic scope of a bleak sci-fi space opera, all set to a Slayer album.
+How could it possibly NOT have been awesome?
+Lobo starred in his own ongoing series for most of the 90s, but also appeared in many other series.
+He threw down with the Demon, became a regularly recurring Superman foe, has even appeared in live action more than once.
+Lobo may be a parody character but at this point he's one of the big benchmark characters in DC. |

-All that said, not including Lobo in our timeline would be just downright dumb, and we actually think we found a way to bring him in that actually allows the maxium level of the insanity from his comics to function.
-In his own story, it's understood that Lobo is responsible for the genocide of his own people.
-We expanded that a tiny bit using this sentance: "The effects on him are uncertain."
 We simply don't know WHAT he did to himself.
-Are other Czarnians this powerful?
+Were other Czarnians this powerful?
 Is he insane?
-It infuses the character with a uniqueness that fundamentally informs everything else about him.
-Likewise, we can include the infameous 'Lobo's Back' story where he dies and kills his way out of the afterlife (becoming effectively immortal) by simply stating that this is something he CLAIMS happened.
-By incorperating these elements of narrative uncertainty we can imbue his story with the same sense of mania without sacrificing the tone of the overall timeline. |
+It infuses the character with an uncertainty that fundamentally informs everything else about him.
+Likewise, we can include the infamous 'Lobo's Back' story where he dies and kills his way out of the afterlife (becoming effectively immortal) by simply stating that this is something he CLAIMS happened.
+By incorporating these elements of narrative ambiguity we can imbue his story with the same sense of mania without sacrificing the tone of the overall timeline.
+Once that's in place, we can just zero in on the stories we most want to tell.
+Since we essentially combined the Omega Men and L.E.G.I.O.N. into one group, we can use both his initial task to collect a bounty on them AND his time on the team.
+He can fight Superman.
+He can even be an endgame tactic in the Omega Men's war with Lady Styx, turning him loose like a bomb being dropped on the enemy. |